gvwilson/sensibleadventures/nardica/nardica.md

 Mis-matched squares of light hung on hair-thin fibers from the ceiling.
-The shadows they cast made the compact machines and carefully sorted shelves of scrap on the shop floor look like battlebots from old movies.
+The shadows they cast made the compact machines and carefully sorted shelves of scrap on the shop floor look like battlebots from old story sims.
 Iffy's heart had been in her throat the first time she ventured between them.
 All she saw now was what they could be turned into.